 A large part of the Jordan course is on the Jordan Rift Valley, flowing well below sea level, making it the river with the lowest elevation in the world.

-Located in Jordan Rift Valley at the mouth of the Jordan River is another world-famous natural landmark, the Dead Sea.
+Another world-famous natural wonder, the Dead Sea is located in Jordan Rift Valley at the mouth of the Jordan River.
 Bordered by Jordan (east), Israel, and the West Bank (north), the Dead Sea is a salt lake whose harsh conditions make it impossible for plants and animals to grow, thus its name.

-Visiting the lowest place on earth and floating on the Dead Sea attracts visitors for thousands of years.
-The region is also considered one of Earth’s first health resorts, and it has supplied the world with a variety of products, particularly mud and salt.
+Visiting the lowest place on earth and floating on the Dead Sea has attracted visitors for thousands of years.
+The region is also considered one of Earth’s first health resorts, supplying the world with various products, mainly mud and salt.

-Petra is clearly the most famous destination in Jordan, and naturally the most visited one.
-Originally known as Raqmu, Petra is a historic and archaeological city that used to be the capital of the Nabataeans during the second century BC.
+Petra is clearly the most famous landmark in Jordan and, naturally, the most visited one.
+Known initially as Raqmu, Petra is a historical and archaeological city that used to be the capital of the Nabataeans during the second century BC.

 Petra’s proximity to the incense trade routes established it as an important regional hub and made the Nabataeans considerable revenues.
 Petra became a wealthy city in the 1st century AD when the famous Al-Khazneh (mausoleum of Nabataean king Aretas IV) was constructed.
 By this time, Petra had a peak of 20 000 people living there.

-Famous for the impressive rock-cut architecture and water system, Petra is a UNESCO heritage since 1985.
-It is usually called the “Red Rose City” because of the color of the rocks where it was carved and it became one of the new 7 wonders of the world in 2007.
+Famous for its impressive rock-cut architecture and water system, Petra has been a UNESCO heritage since 1985.
+It is usually called the “Red Rose City” because of the color of the rocks where it was carved, and it became one of the new 7 wonders of the world in 2007.

-UNESCO has defined Petra as “one of the most precious cultural properties of man’s cultural heritage” and anyone who has visited can only agree with it.
+UNESCO has defined Petra as “one of the most precious cultural properties of man’s cultural heritage,” and anyone visiting can only agree with it.
 As Jordan’s most famous symbol, Petra received about 1 million tourists per year before the pandemic.

 We don’t usually include people and personalities in these articles, but Queen Rania will be an exception as she became such an influential person internationally.
-She was even named one of the world’s most powerful women by Forbes Magazine.
+Forbes Magazine even named her one of the world’s most powerful women.